ajey108/ChatApp/README.md

 ## MERN Chat App

 A real-time chat application built with the MERN stack (MongoDB, Express, React, Node.js), featuring a modern UI with Tailwind CSS, secure authentication with JWT, real-time messaging with Socket.io, and more.
 Features

 Real-time messaging using Socket.io
-User authentication and authorization with JWT Responsive UI built with React and Tailwind CSS Notification sounds for new messages
+User authentication and authorization with JWT👤 Responsive UI built with React and Tailwind CSS Notification sounds for new messages 📩
 MongoDB for data persistence
 Express.js backend with real-time capabilities
 React frontend built with Vite for fast development and optimized production builds Client-side routing with React Router DOM

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 Node.js (v14 or later)